jnytnai0613/ssa-nginx-controller/README.md

 # ssa-nginx-controller
 ## Description
-A controller that automates Nginx deployment, operations, and connection settings.
+A Kubernetes Custom Controller that automates Nginx deployment, operations, and connection settings.

 ## Automation of NGINX server operations
 Automate the following operations